 How Chrome and Mozilla Are Implementing DNS over HTTPS (DoH)

-Both Google Chrome and Mozilla have announced that they plan to include DNS over HTTPS by default in future builds.
+In the past years, both Google Chrome and Mozilla included DNS over HTTPS by default in their browsers.

 How to Enable DNS over HTTPS in Windows 10